gazzamc/Milestone-Project-Two/README.md

 - The UI keeps track of your Bullets/Score and Combos.
 - The game over dialog gives the player their stats for that session.
 Enemies spawned, waves completed, highests combo and final score.
 - If the player is out of ammo and tries to shoot a message will pop up to say they're out of ammo.
+- I would like to implement an option to adjust some of the variables in the start menu, such as spawn rate of health/enemies.

 ### Features left to Implement